 You can always “call on me,” CollegeMeister Craig Meister, the best and most refreshingly honest college admissions coach on the planet.
 Cue this EDM classic.

 1. Kygo & Whitney Houston – Higher Love (Official Video)

-P.S.: As you wait for your admissions decisions, or as an alternate to some of the options above, how about playing a one-hour constant loop of “High Hopes” by Panic!
+P.S.: As you wait for your admissions decisions, or as an alternate to some of the options above, how about playing on loop “High Hopes” by Panic!
 At The Disco?

 P.P.S.: Do realize that the above list is completely subjective and somewhat satirical – just like the crazy college admissions process at America’s most selective colleges; therefore, I apologize in advance if your favorite songs didn’t make the cut, if you don’t get in where you want, and/or if you are offended.
 Life’s unfair like that.
 Just remember that if you don’t get in, you need to sing this one last song out loud whenever your friends – and frienemies – get into their top choices: